- Financial stress can negatively affect your productivity at work.

 7. Get an early start on retirement saving

-A report from the National Institute on Retirement Security found that about 66% of people between the ages of 21 and 32 have not made any retirement savings contributions.
+A report from the National Institute on Retirement Security found that about 66% of people of working Millennials have not made any retirement savings contributions.
 The reasons are varied, as younger generations have faced tougher economic situations, which can result in not having enough income to be able to set much money aside for the future.
 Many Millennials have student loan debt, and this group entered the workforce during a time of depressed wages, high unemployment and major changes in the American economy, according to the report’s authors.2

 But putting off long-term retirement saving could cost you.

 Let’s say 22-year-old Rita starts saving $2,000 of her annual pre-tax income in a 403(b) plan.
 Her college friend Ramesh doesn’t start saving $2,000 a year until age 27.
-Over 40 years (assuming a 6% return compounded annually without withdrawals and with reinvestment of investment income), Rita ends up with almost $92,000 more than Ramesh.
-If Ramesh waited until age 32 to start saving the same amount, Rita would have over $160,500 more, thanks to the extra years of being invested.
+Over 40 years (assuming a 6% return compounded annually without withdrawals), Rita ends up with just over $309,500 while Ramesh will have about $223,000, according to a retirement calculator from Edward Jones, an investment company.

 If Rita doubled her contributions to $4,000 a year, her account could grow to an estimated $619,000 while Ramesh’s account would end up at about $445,700 with an age 27 start.